-So behind the scenes at LinkBuilder we also own a number of our own secret affiliate websites.
+So behind the scenes at LinkBuilder we also own a number of our own secret affiliate websites, using our own methods to build backlinks.
 We know exactly how to rank websites so why not?
 Aside from our standard client agreements, we work with a few entrepreneurs on joint ventures, where we essentially both own 50% of the business.
 One party handles the business side of things, web development and all of the other complications, and we deal with getting organic traffic to the website.

 I wanted to start a blog to show the progression of this new cryptocurrency website from starting out to hopefully developing into a successful project!

 Not sure yet if I’ll write multiple smaller blog posts or consolidate everything into this one article.
 Consolidation would be better for ranking this article, but I need fresh content for the blog!